-Hydronics & Pumps
+HAC2145 - Hydronics and Pumps

-This course introduces the hydronic systems equipment adn the pumps to circulate the temperature-controlled fluid.
+This course introduces the hydronic systems equipment and the pumps to circulate the temperature-controlled fluid.
 The equipment includes the chiller and boilers that are used in plant operations.
 There will be a deep dive into the startup, operation and maintenance of this equipment.
-There will be a focus in fluid motion

-(pumps), control and thermal energy.
-Upon completion of the course students will be able to: 1) understand thermal energy; 2) set and balance valves; 3) operate chillers and boilers; 4) understand flow and flow control, GPM; 5) indentify pump types and their operation; and 6) identify components of pumps and rebuild pumps.
+There will be a focus in fluid motion (pumps), control and thermal energy.
+Upon completion of the course students will be able to: 1) understand thermal energy; 2) set and balance valves; 3) operate chillers and boilers; 4) understand flow and flow control, GPM; 5) identify pump types and their operation; and 6) identify components of pumps and rebuild pumps.

-HAC2146 Design Project HVAC
+HAC2146 - Design Project HVAC

 This is the study of basic design principles including comfort elements, building load calculations, system components, etc., to design a complete HVAC system.

+Code HAC2146

+Credits 3

-Prereguisites: HAC2130 or HAC2133 or HAC2140 \$40
+Prerequisites HAC2130 or HAC2133 or HAC2140

+Fee \$40.00

-Capstone - HVAC
+HAC2148 - Capstone HVAC

 The student will choose one of the following two Capstone Pathways during the first week of class: 1.
 HVAC project, 2.
 HVAC specialization.
 Topics of chosen path are discussed regularly with instructor throughout the semester.
 Course may include: the design and fabrication of an HVAC project on site or choosing a specialized HVAC area and passing an unofficial HVAC certification test.
 This class will be a comprehensive and synthesizing project, applying the knowledge and skills learned in the courses that comprise a student's degree program.
-Pathways must have theoretical/ academic and applied components.
+Pathways must have theoretical/academic and applied components.
 The student will take the NATE ICE exams to demonstrate competency in the industry.

 Students will earn Air Conditioning, Heat Pumps & Geothermal Certifications through ESCO Institute.
 This Air Conditioning 100-question exam covers: air conditioning and refrigeration theory, equipment service, systems and components, troubleshooting, refrigerant flow control theory and application.
 This Heat Pumps 100-question exam covers: components, controls, heat pump cycle, service, theory, troubleshooting, interpreting heat pump schematics.
 This Geothermal Heat Pumps 100-question exam covers: components, controls, geothermal loops, heat pump cycle, service, theory, troubleshooting, interpreting heat pump schematics.

+Code HAC2148

+Credits 3

-Prerequisites: HAC1110, HAC2130, HAC2140 or permission Course fee: \$65
+Prerequisites HAC1110, HAC2130, HAC2140 or permission

+Fee \$65.00